 The manual transaction registration allows your compliance team to request, from your client, the details of the VASP they are transacting with.
 You can keep an optimal user experience, while recording the information for further inspection, as required by the FMA.

 How Liechtenstein VASPs are supported by 21 Travel Rule

-In Liechtenstein, Bank Frick has been our first and most prominent client.
+In Liechtenstein, Bank Frick was our first and most prominent client.
 The famous bank is well known for its crypto offerings, pushing the country's ecosystem for more extensive adoption.
 Ready before the FMA deadline arrives, Bank Frick trusts 21 Analytics to comply with the Travel Rule, which guarantees a product tailored to their needs in the jurisdiction.

 We know how difficult navigating the new regulatory landscape can be.
-But it becomes easier when you choose a partner that understands your specific needs and has tailored solutions for your industry.
+However, it becomes easier when you choose a partner that understands your specific needs and has tailored solutions for your industry.
 Request a demo and start being compliant today!